iTwin/imodel-native/iModelJsNodeAddon/README-Private.md

 Copy the files to the appropriate subdirectory of thirdparty\node-addon-api\node-gyp.
 The name of the target directory in thirdparty\node-addon-api\node-gyp should be N_v, where v is the major node version number.

-Finally, change thirdparty\node-addon-api\node-addon-api.PartFile.xml and update the part that refers to the version of the node API that is used to build the native platform.
+Finally, change thirdparty\node-addon-api\node-addon-api.PartFile.xml and update the part that refers to the version of the node API.

 # How to Move to a New Version of Electron